vsRushy/WhispEngine/README.md

 * Octree: Main Menu Bar -> Octree -> Show scene
 * MousePicking: Main Menu Bar -> Mouse picking RayCast
 * AABB/OBB: In each ComponentMesh on inspector can change to visualize the two bounging boxes, aabb(green) obb(blue)

+Textures cannot be rendered with shaders.

+To select a shader, you have to place the window outside the scene viewport.
+Otherwise it will close and won't click the selected shader.

 #### Contols
 * View around:  	         	Right click